You may have more seller-financed mortgage (SFM) statements than TaxAct will allow you to enter (maximum of 20 for the 2019 tax return).

-You would then create an attachment detailing each of the SFM statements as they would be displayed on Federal Schedule B, and submit that statement with the rest of the return when you mail it to the IRS.
-You could provide that detail on a hand written sheet of paper or use a spreadsheet or document program to create the details.
+Next, create an attachment detailing each of the SFM statements as they would be displayed on Federal Schedule B, and submit that statement with the rest of the return when you mail it to the IRS.
+You could provide that detail on a handwritten sheet of paper or use a spreadsheet or document program to create the details.

 To enter the interest income from a seller-financed mortgage into the TaxAct program:

 Note.
 If either you or the buyer is a nonresident or resident alien who doesn't have and isn't eligible to get a social security number, an individual taxpayer identification number (ITIN) may be provided instead.
-If you do not have an ITIN, apply for one by filing Form W-7, Application for IRS Individual Taxpayer Identification Number.
+If you don't have an ITIN, apply for one by filing IRS Form W-7, Application for IRS Individual Taxpayer Identification Number.

 For more information on installment sales, see IRS Publication 537 Installment Sales.